-Take two or three shots of the same subject only from different angles and time of day and make sure you have enough storage space with you.
-There is nothing wrong in getting ideas from existing images but try not to plagiarise or copy them exactly, make your own mark in the world of stock.
+Take two or three shots of the same subject only from different angles and time of day.
+Make sure you have enough storage space with you.
+There is nothing wrong in getting ideas from existing images but try not to plagiarize or copy them exactly, make your own mark in the world of stock.

 When you get home, weed out the best and only the best images.
 Agencies will refuse similar images so just upload or send in the absolute best, although two or three shots at differing angles is fine.